Sable/matlab-tests-ipynb/README.md

 2. Install 'pip' from that distribution
 3. Install MATLAB
 4. Install the MATLAB kernel for IPython with 'pip install matlab_kernel'
+5. Start the IPython Notebook within the 'matlab-tests' directory with 'ipython notebook'
-5. Add tests within a single suite (Notebook) or add a new suite (Notebook)
+6. Add tests within a single suite (Notebook) or add a new suite (Notebook)
-6. Do a pull request
+7. Do a pull request

 # Citation